MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration-content.md

 This reference architecture uses [Azure Integration Services][integration-services] to orchestrate calls to enterprise backend systems.
-The backend systems may include software as a service (SaaS) systems, Azure services, and existing web services in your enterprise.
+The backend systems can include software as a service (SaaS) systems, Azure services, and existing web services in your enterprise.

-Azure Integration Services is a collection of services for integrating applications and data.
-This architecture uses two of those services: [Logic Apps][logic-apps] to orchestrate workflows, and [API Management][apim] to create catalogs of APIs.
-This architecture is sufficient for basic integration scenarios where the workflow is triggered by synchronous calls to backend services.
-A more sophisticated architecture using [queues and events](../../example-scenario/integration/queues-events.yml) builds on this basic architecture.
+## Architecture

 ![Architecture diagram showing Simple enterprise integration](./_images/simple-enterprise-integration.png)

 *Download a [Visio file](https://arch-center.azureedge.net/simple-enterprise-integration.vsdx) of this architecture.*

-## Architecture

-The architecture has the following components:
+### Workflow

 - **Backend systems**.
 The right-hand side of the diagram shows the various backend systems that the enterprise has deployed or relies on.
 These might include SaaS systems, other Azure services, or web services that expose REST or SOAP endpoints.